duckdb/duckdb-web/docs/archive/0.9.1/api/python/overview.md

 The DuckDB Python API can be installed using [pip](https://pip.pypa.io): `pip install duckdb`.
 Please see the [installation page](../../installation?environment=python) for details.
 It is also possible to install DuckDB using [conda](https://docs.conda.io): `conda install python-duckdb -c conda-forge`.

+**Python version:**
-You must be using Python 3.7 or newer.
+DuckDB requires Python 3.7 or newer.
+DuckDB v0.9 does not yet support Python 3.12.
+The next version, [v0.10](/dev/release-dates), will support Python 3.12.

 ## Basic API Usage